tsm13/worldwise/README.md

 ### Notes

+- Build tool: Vite.
+- Optimized for mobile: No, since the main goal was to practice React/JS features.
 - This project has a simple, fake Auth screen that is pre-filled for development purposes.
 It's not fully integrated with a database.
-Although the cities data comes from a mock database hosted on [Glitch](https://glitch.com/).
+- The cities data, however, comes from a mock database hosted on [Glitch](https://glitch.com/).
 - The map used in this app was built with the [Leaflet API](https://react-leaflet.js.org/).
-- The app was built with Vite.
-- This project is not optimized for small screens, since the main goal was to practice React/JS features.